Stilax3228/Python-GVAS-JSON-Converter/README.md

 Python-GVAS-JSON-Converter (SavConverter) is a library designed to convert Unreal Engine's Game Variable and Attribute System (GVAS) files between `.sav` and `.json` formats.
 It provides a way to read and interpret the binary structure of `.sav` files and translate them into human-readable JSON format, as well as convert JSON back to the original `.sav` format.

+## Update to UE5

+- **File SavProperties**: Class `HeaderProperty` didn't read some bytes (int32) after reading engine build field.
+The length of the engine branch string was calculated incorrectly because of this.
+It was fixed by forced reading int32 bytes after engine build reading and named `engine_build_` because these bytes are still unknown.
+You can use `read_sav` and `sav_to_json` functions from author's library with modified `HeaderProperty` class clearly.

 ## Features

 - **Convert from .sav to .json**: Supports converting Unreal Engine's `.sav` files into `.json` format.